joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/03/style/beyonce-cowboy-carter-flowers.html

 **Inside World Central Kitchen’s Work in Gaza**\
-`The World Central Kitchen has suspended its relief efforts in Gaza after seven aid workers were killed in Israeli airstrikes on Monday.
+`World Central Kitchen has suspended its relief efforts in Gaza after seven aid workers were killed in Israeli airstrikes on Monday.
 Videos reveal the challenges of food distribution in a territory under siege.`\
 https://nytimes.com/video/world/middleeast/100000009392655/world-central-kitchen-gaza-aid.html

 **A Quick Skillet Turkey Dinner You’ll Make Over and Over**\